Auleen/SlumMapps/README.md

 ## Mumbai Slums

+For this sample we will be using data from Dharavi area in Mumbai, India.
+For a comparative analysis we will be using imagery for 2004 and 2014 acquired using quickbird and worldview3 sensors with a spatial resolution of 60cm.
 Mumbai is one of the most populous and wealthiest cities in India.
 However, it is also home to some of the world’s biggest slums -- **Dharavi, Mankhurd-Govandi belt, Kurla-Ghatkopar belt, Dindoshi and The Bhandup-Mulund slums**.
 The number of slum-dwellers in Mumbai is estimated to be around 9 million, up from 6 million in 2001 that is, 62% of of Mumbai live in informal slums.

 When we spoke to the local slum dwellers, we realised that the situation was worse than we expected.
 Most of them lack access to clean water, basic sanitation and any form of reliable healthcare.